 Recording an online course video lesson - full process

-Let's now go over how you would record a whole video lesson, in the simplest possible way, using the desktop + voice recording method.
+Let's now go over how you would record an online course video, in the simplest possible way, using the desktop + voice recording method.

-For this type of video you don't need a full script written upfront, you just need to do some preparation work like take some notes in a bullet point list, to help you remember everything that you want to cover.
+For this type of video, you don't need a full script written upfront, you just need to do some preparation work like taking some notes in a bullet point list, to help you remember everything that you want to cover.

 Then start the desktop and video recording, and record your first clip.
 Try not to speak too slowly, but do try to keep a good pace to keep things interesting.

 When you are recording, try to finish your sentences with a clear "." full stop, this will make it a lot easier to later ripple delete to the next clip.